deep5050/Mr.Dclutterer/README.md

 ## Support

-All Kinds Of Supports Are Welcome :raised_hands:!
-The Most Basic Way To Show Your Support Is To Star :star2: The Project, Or To Raise Issues :speech_balloon: You Can Also Support This Project By [**becoming a sponsor on GitHub**](https://github.com/sponsors/deep5050) :clap: Or By Making A [**Paypal**](https://paypal.me/deep5050) Donation :)
+All kinds of supports are welcome :raised_hands:! the most basic way to show your support is to star :star2: the project, or to raise issues :speech_balloon: you can also support this project by [**becoming a sponsor on GitHub**](https://github.com/sponsors/deep5050) :clap: Or By Making A [**Paypal**](https://paypal.me/deep5050) Donation :)

 ## Related Works